Cape Winelands Holiday

-The Cape Winelands is the name given to the wine-producing region between the outskirts of Cape Town and the edge of the more temperate Eastern Cape, where cultivation is given over to fruit production.
+The Cape Winelands is the wine-producing region between the outskirts of Cape Town and the edge of the more temperate Eastern Cape, where cultivation is given over to fruit production.
 It is an area of singular beauty, rich landscapes, and excellent food and wine.
-These are our selection of fine accommodation in the winelands to serve as inspiration for your trip.
+These are our selection of best accommodation in the Winelands as inspiration for your trip.

-Since tourism is big business in the Winelands, there is no shortage of beautiful hotels and guesthouses to choose from.
-For those looking for the ultimate in luxury hotels, the Lanzerac offers some of the finest accommodation in Southern Africa with exceptional access to major local wineries.
+Since tourism is big business in the Winelands, there is no shortage of beautiful hotels and guesthouses.
+For those looking for the ultimate in luxury hotels, the Lanzerac offers some of the most elegant accommodation in Southern Africa with exceptional access to major local wineries.

-The Cape Winelands has also become popular for its weekend family food markets.
-Both the Oude Libertas Food Lovers Market (Saturday mornings) and the Blaauwklippen Family Market (Sunday mornings) are well worth a visit.
-Combine this with Delvera’s vineyard walk or a short hike on La Motte Wine Estate in Franshoek, to experience the true beauty of the Cape Winelands.
+The Cape Winelands is also popular for its weekend family food markets.
+Both the Oude Libertas Food Lovers Market (Saturday mornings) and the Blaauwklippen Family Market (Sunday mornings) is well worth a visit.
+Combine this with Delvera’s vineyard walk or a short hike on La Motte Wine Estate in Franschhoek, to experience the true beauty of the Cape Winelands.

 Tourism in the Cape Winelands

 The one thing you will have to do at least once is a wine tasting tour.
 It doesn’t matter which one you choose, so pick one which suits your schedule and visits a few different places.
-Definitely worth a visit is Spier, one of the largest and most tourist-friendly estate venues.
-Tokara and Delaire are also two breath taking estates based on top of the Helshoogte Pass, between Stellenbosch and Franschoek.
+Worth a visit is Spier, one of the largest and most tourist-friendly estate venues.
+Tokara and Delaire are also two breathtaking estates based on top of the Helshoogte Pass, between Stellenbosch and Franschhoek.

-That being said, there are hundreds of smaller vineyards which will welcome travellers with a free tasting and a chat about the local area and their wines.
-Each estate has its own story, and its own unique approach to making wine.
+There are hundreds of smaller vineyards which will welcome travelers with a free tasting and a chat about the local area and their wines.
+Each estate has its own story and its unique approach to making wine.